Blog Post

 August 4, 2008

 On Friday on the floor, Chairman Chet Edwards of the House Appropriations Subcommittee on Military Construction and Veterans Affairs denounced Republican attempts to derail critical military and veterans funding.
 The maneuver was part of their ongoing attempts to pass drilling legislation that would do nothing to help with gas prices.
+He read the urgings of the veterans organizations not to meddle with the legislation in such ways, prompting boos from Republican Members.

 Blog Post